Areas of Practice

 - Irish American Bar Association of New York

-I have successfully taken on cases from catastrophic accidents, involving many experts, and a wide range of medical malpractice cases, such as surgical error, delayed cancer diagnosis, post-operative infection, nursing home injury, plastic surgery error, Emergency Room failure to order lab tests, paramedic pre-hospital negligence, and many others.
-I hope to bring a compassionate and professional approach to difficult situations.
+My track record of success in medical malpractice cases include surgical error, delayed cancer diagnosis, post-operative infection, nursing home injury, plastic surgery error, Emergency Room failure to order appropriate tests, paramedic pre-hospital negligence, and many other life-changing cases.
+I aim to bring a compassionate and professional approach to difficult situations for my clients and achieve a just outcome.

 The advantage of retaining a solo practitioner to handle your case is that you are more than a file number.
 When a client calls, they speak to me, their attorney, not an associate or paralegal.
+I personally respond to my client's emails.
 I know immediately what is going on with my clients' cases because I handle them personally.
-You only have one case, and I know that.
+You only have one case, and I know it.